Kuala Kangsar District

-The Kuala Kangsar District is a district in Perak, Malaysia.
+The Kuala Kangsar District (Perak Malay: Kole Kangso) is a district in Perak, Malaysia.
 Kuala Kangsar shares its borders with Larut, Matang and Selama at the west, Hulu Perak at the north, Gua Musang of Kelantan at the east, Kinta at the south, Perak Tengah and Manjung at the southwest.
 The seat of this district is the town of Kuala Kangsar.

 Administrative divisions

 Kuala Kangsar District is divided into 9 mukims, which are: